CIOs/CTOs Handbook to Set the IT Priorities Right for 2022

 It’s a way of avoiding the record block, and if you specify “N” in the 53rd position and try to read the lock record, the record will not be locked.

-6. How Does IBM iSeries AS400 Support ERP?
+10. How Does IBM iSeries AS400 Support ERP?

 Ans: Generally, ERP landscapes are resource intensive.
-Also, IBMi systems are 3 to 5 times more potent in comparison to its competitors.
+Also, IBM i systems are 3 to 5 times more potent in comparison to its competitors.
 The IBM architecture offers multiple level servers, that too with little redundancy.
-Moreover, IBM AS400 provides affordable options to the organizations and allows cost-cutting on CapEx and QA.
+Moreover, IBM AS400 provides affordable options to the organizations and allows cost-cutting on Capex and QA.

-7. What Can IBM AS400 iSeries Cloud Hosting Do for My Organization?
+11. What Can IBM AS400 iSeries Cloud Hosting Do for My Organization?

 Ans:It is difficult for companies to find IBM AS/400 experts as the talent is retiring.
 Still, it’s not a good idea to move away from IBM AS400, as the process is complex and pricey.
 As a solution to this, IBM AS400 cloud hosting allows organizations to stay with their trustable technology and reap valuable benefits.

-Moving to IBM AS400 iSeries cloud will let organizations cut CapEx and TCO, as the hosting partner will be responsible for bearing hardware, administration, and security costs.
+Moving to IBM AS400 iSeries cloud will let organizations cut Capex and TCO, as the hosting partner will be responsible for bearing hardware, administration, and security costs.
 Moreover, it will provide flexibility, and organizations will scale up quickly and without disruption.

-We offer AS400 iSeries solutions to the companies looking to seamlessly upgrade their AS400 iSeries setup and want to re-design their AS400 application on the cloud, while improving the application’s overall scalability, flexibility, and performance.
+We offer AS400 iSeries solutions to companies looking to seamlessly upgrade their AS400 setup and want to re-design their AS400 applications on-premises or on the cloud, while improving the application’s overall scalability, flexibility, and performance.

 Feel free to contact us at [email protected],and we would be happy to help you!